magnus-eriksson/google-auth/README.md

     // If the authorization fails, this method will return null.
     // Now it's up to you to decide what to do with the user object.
     $User = $Auth->callback();

+    // You can also ask for the access token, regardless if you use
+    // the callback-method or not.
+    $token = $Auth->getAccessToken();

 });
 ```